evolvingstuff/vdw2/content/posts/how-did-people-used-to-get-vitamin-d-when-far-from-equator-in-the-winter.md

 {
-  "title": "How did people used to get vitamin D when far from equator in the Winter", "slug": "how-did-people-used-to-get-vitamin-d-when-far-from-equator-in-the-winter", "aliases": [
+    "title": "How did people used to get vitamin D when far from equator in the Winter", "slug": "how-did-people-used-to-get-vitamin-d-when-far-from-equator-in-the-winter",
+    "aliases": [
         "/How+did+people+used+to+get+vitamin+D+when+far+from+equator+in+the+Winter",
         "/1857"
     ],
     "tiki_page_id": 1857,
     "date": "2011-07-23",
     "categories": [
         "Vitamin D Far from equator"
+    ],
+    "tags": [
+        "Vitamin D Far from equator",
+        "dosage",
+        "vitamin d"
     ]
 }